Derandomized Parallel Repetition via Structured PCPs: Decoding PCPs with Linear Structure

 \subsection{Embedding decoding graphs on de~Bruijn graphs}

-In this section we prove the following proposition, which implies Lemma~\ref{lem:decoding-linear-structure} and is analogous to Proposition~\ref{pro:de-bruijn-embedding}.
-The proof follows the proof of Proposition~\ref{pro:de-bruijn-embedding} with the few adaptations to the setting of decoding graphs.
-For inutition and a high-level explanation of the proof, we refer the reader to Section~\ref{sec:embedding-linear-structure} and in particular to Section~\ref{sub:de-Bruijn-overview}. \begin{proposition} Let $d_{0}$ be the constant of Fact~\ref{fac:expanders-exist}.
+In this section we prove the following proposition, which implies Lemma~\ref{lem:decoding-linear-structure} (linear structure embedding for udPCPs) and is analogous to Proposition~\ref{pro:de-bruijn-embedding} (embedding of constraint graphs on de-Bruijn graphs).
+The proof follows the steps of Proposition~\ref{pro:de-bruijn-embedding} with the few adaptations to the setting of decoding graphs.
+For intuition and a high-level explanation of the proof, we refer the reader to Section~\ref{sec:embedding-linear-structure} and in particular to Section~\ref{sub:de-Bruijn-overview}. \begin{proposition} [ Embedding Decoding Graphs on de-Bruijn Graphs]Let $d_{0}$ be the constant of Fact~\ref{fac:expanders-exist}.
 There exists a polynomial time procedure that satisfies the following requirements: \begin{itemize} \item \textbf{Input:}

 \begin{itemize} \item A decoding graph $G$ of size $n$ for an input circuit $\varphi:\Gamma^{t}\to\B$ with alphabet $\Sigma$, rejection ratio $\rho$, decoding complexity $s$, and smoothness~$\smooth$. \item A finite alphabet $\Lambda$ such that $\left|\Lambda\right|\ge4\cdot d_{0}^{2}$. \item A natural number $m$ such that $\left|\Lambda\right|^{m}\ge2\cdot d_{0}\cdot n/\gamma$. \end{itemize} \item \textbf{Output:} A decoding graph $G'$ for $\varphi$ such that the following holds: